Summer Fishing in Florida? These are the Best Fish to Catch

-With more than 7,700 lakes, 10,550 miles of rivers and 2,276 miles of tidal shoreline, Florida has no shortage of places to fish.
+With more than 7,700 lakes, 10,550 miles of rivers and 2,276 miles of tidal shoreline, Florida has no shortage of places to enjoy summer fishing.
 So it is no wonder that the state has produced more than 900 world records – more than any other state or country for that matter.
 Here are three species that you must catch this summer.
-Find out more about all the fish you could be catching this summer (before it’s too late) at fishingcapital.com.

 Regulations: Two fish possession limit, requires a $50 tarpon tag to possess or harvest.

 Hot spots: Lee and Charlotte counties, Florida Keys.